-Objectives Actions Timeline A safe walkway to the school entrance Hire someone to repair the concrete walkway leading to the school entrance immediately Change the taps in the bathrooms to lever taps Use the "Repair & Maintenance" budget to replace the taps to lever style taps immediately Provide an accessible washroom for someone in a wheelchair Keep funds accessible for future 'handicapped bathroom' plans.
+Objectives Actions Timeline A safe walkway to the school entrance Hire someone to repair the concrete walkway leading to the school entrance Immediately/DONE Change the taps in the bathrooms to lever taps Use the "Repair & Maintenance" budget to replace the taps to lever style taps By September 2024 Provide an accessible washroom for someone in a wheelchair Keep funds accessible for future 'handicapped bathroom' plans.
 When the need arises The discussion would be to renovate the janitor's closet to accommodate this need.
 When the need arises